Chart Color Schemes

 Red Hill displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Red Hill's dwelling structures, as per the latest Census, comprised 64.5% houses and 35.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-Brisbane metro had 56.6% houses and 43.3% other dwellings.
-Home ownership in Red Hill was at 20.0%, with mortgaged dwellings at 33.2% and rented ones at 46.8%.
-The median monthly mortgage repayment in the area was $2,700, compared to Brisbane metro's $2,513.
-Weekly rent was recorded at $430.
-Nationally, Red Hill's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Dwelling structure in Red Hill, as evaluated at the latest Census held on 28 August 2016, comprised 64.5% houses and 35.6% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Brisbane metropolitan area's 56.6% houses and 43.3% other dwellings.
+Home ownership in Red Hill stood at 20.0%, with the remaining dwellings either mortgaged (33.2%) or rented (46.8%).
+The median monthly mortgage repayment in the area was $2,700, higher than Brisbane metro's average of $2,513 recorded as of June 2021.
+Median weekly rent in Red Hill was $430, matching Brisbane metro's figure from the same period.
+Nationally, Red Hill's mortgage repayments were significantly higher than the Australian average of $1,863 reported in March 2021, while rents were substantially above the national figure of $375 for the same month.

 Frequently Asked Questions - Housing